9 Tips for Finding a Job After 50 or After You Have Retired

 However, finding a job after 50 can be hard.
 Here are some of the reasons why and tips for making it easier.

-Why Finding Work After 50 Can Be Hard
+1. Know that Finding Work After 50 Can Be Hard

 A study by the Government Accountability Office (GAO) found that common barriers to employment for older workers can include: